Slm-mux: Orchestrating small language models for reasoning: Acknowledgments

 For the ``Drawing More Samples per Model'' dimension, we reuse the two groups of models listed in Table~\ref{tab:composition_results_combined}.
 We vary the number of samples per model from 2 to 9 and report the mean accuracy of \NAME{} over three runs for each sample budget.
 The results are presented in Figure~\ref{fig:samples_per_model}, along with a baseline, Agent Forest~\citep{li2024agentsneed}, for comparison.
 To ensure fairness, Agent Forest is reproduced using the same models from Group 2.
 We report the best accuracy achieved by the \NAME{} when scaling with Samples per Model and compare it to the accuracy of the single best model in the orchestration, as shown in Table~\ref{tab:composition_results_combined}.

 \paragraph{Results} The effect of ``Adding More Participating Model Types'' varies substantially across benchmarks.
 On GPQA, accuracy peaks when combining two models and declines thereafter.
 On GSM8K, accuracy quickly saturates at two models without further gains.
 In contrast, on MATH, accuracy continues to improve as additional models are included.
-Despite these differences, the union accuracy of model orchestration consistently increases with more models, emphasizing the role of output contradictions among models, as elaborated in Section~\ref{sub:method-search}.
+Despite these differences, the union accuracy of model orchestration consistently increases with more models, emphasizing the role of output contradictions among models, as elaborated in Section~\ref{sub:method-search}. \homehl{We also validate this scaling behavior on the test set; see Appendix~\ref{app:scaling_test} for details.}

 ``Drawing More Samples per Model'' yields more consistent improvements across benchmarks.
 Moreover, under this setting, our \NAME{} systematically outperforms Agent Forest, with the largest margin observed on GPQA, where single-model accuracy is lowest.